GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 Creating line data works in the same way as creating point data (see above).
 First, you must create a new line layer or use an existing one.

-1. Select the line layer you want to add data to in the Layer panel
+1. Select the line layer you want to add data to in the Layer panel.
 2. Go to the digitisation toolbar and click on![](/fig/mActionToggleEditing.png).
 Now, the layer is in the editing mode.
 3. Click on ![](/fig/mActionCaptureLine.png).
 4. To digitise line features, click along the line.
 When you are done, right-click on the last point of the line to finish the feature.